 - Health-related degree or diploma in disability management, social work or equivalent.

 A combination of education and experience may be considered.

-- Exceptional organizational skills with an ability to easily manage a busy portfolio.
+- Exceptional organizational skills with an ability to prioritize work and manage a busy portfolio with ease and efficiency.

 - A collaborative and integrated approach to work, with a demonstrated ability to work as part of a team to best serve our covered members.

 - A positive perspective and flexibility to deal with complex and challenging situations that might arise.

-- A creative approach to solving barriers and issues that are preventing individuals from remaining at work and/or returning to work.
+- A creative approach to solving issues and resolving barriers that are preventing individuals from remaining at work and/or returning to work.